Developer122436/CrawlerFigures/README.md

 # CrawlerFigures

-A project that scrap data from website, Uses selenium and python.
+A crawler project that scraps data from websites and puts it into photos and Excel files, uses Selenium and Python.